Thanks for visiting this site

 Mobile: 07952 717 951

 Working with children has involved sensitising myself to their emotional needs.
-Helping a now 7 year old child, five times a week for nearly two years, has shown me the emotional and developmental challenges that a child faces in relation to family and school.
+Helping a 7 year old child, five times a week for nearly two years, has shown me the emotional and developmental challenges that a child faces in relation to family and school.
 Demonstrating consistency and reliability is invaluable for young children.
 Martha's Christmas painting, shows how she has regained her confidence; asking me to post it here.
+Now 8, this gifted child is creatively industrious, moving towards early adolescence, equipped with quite a sense of humour and acuteness of mind.

 Having been working with 10 year old J.A.C, intensively for the past months, has highlighted for me how creative children can struggle, to be themselves, within the academic education framework.
 Here are J.A.C's creations below.
 Where these children are at least trilingual, we need to be aware of nurturing their often fragile confidence in written English as an additional language.